Iwahori Matsumoto presentation for modules of Iwahori fixed functions on symmetric spaces: Notations and Preliminaries

-\begin{prop} Let $L$ be a face of some chamber in the building, denote by $X_L$ the poset of all faces of any chamber which contain $L$, the ordering is with respect to inclusion.
-The map is an order preserving bijection between $X_L$ and the spherical building of $\overline{{\cal G}}_{L}/R_u(\overline{{\cal G}}_{L})$ (See 9.22 in \cite{Landvogt1995ACO}). \end{prop}
+\begin{prop} Let $L$ be a facet of some chamber in the building, denote by $X_L$ the poset of all facets of any chamber which contain $L$, the ordering is with respect to inclusion.
+The map is an order preserving bijection between $X_L$ and the spherical building of $\overline{{\mathcal G}}_{L}/R_u(\overline{{\mathcal G}}_{L})$ (See 9.22 in \cite{Landvogt1995ACO}). \end{prop}